kravigupta/stay-sharp-firefox-ext/README.md

 The custom page can have -
 1. Website you can visit for a break - Learning resources, news, etc.
-2. Custom message for yourself to remind you why you are blocking the site.
+2. Custom Goals to bring you back to focus - like "Read a book", "Go for a walk", etc.
 3. and more..

 ## Features